 Judge David K. Duncan described Wilson's death as "very troubling."

-Earlier that day, he had warned the Department of Corrections that it would be facing significant fines if they continue to fail to meet basic minimum standards for inmate health care.
+to fail to meet basic minimum standards for inmate health care.
 Despite the fact that ADOC received a virtually identical warning last month, and the month before that, their own reports show that they're still falling short.

 "It's good reminder that when we talk about these numbers, they’re not just numbers," Duncan said.
 "Behind each them is a life, or, in this case, sadly, a death."